dlidstrom/NeuralNetworkInAllLangs/README.md

 - code that is easy to copy/paste for reuse
 - dependency-free code
-- adequate performance in favour of nifty one-liners
+- adequate performance in favour of nifty (but slow) one-liners
 - making it easy to serialize weights for storing and loading, but leave it for the users own preference
 - implementations in all major languages